The lattice of varieties of monoids: The covering property

 General properties of coalgebraic lattices imply that every proper variety of semigroups [respectively, monoids] defined by finitely many identities has a cover in $\mathbb{SEM}$ [respectively, $\mathbb{MON}$].
-However, there are varieties of semigroups and monoids that cannot be defined by finitely many identities.
-Trakhtman~\cite[Theorem~1]{Trakhtman-74} proved that the subvariety lattice of any overcommutative semigroup variety has the covering property.
+However, there exist varieties of semigroups and monoids that cannot be defined by finitely many identities.
+Trakhtman \cite[Theorem~1]{Trakhtman-74} proved that the subvariety lattice of any overcommutative semigroup variety has the covering property.
 It follows that the lattice $\mathbb{SEM}$ has this property because $\mathbb{SEM}$ is nothing but the subvariety lattice of the overcommutative variety $\mathbf{SEM}$.
-Further details concerning the covering property in $\mathbb{SEM}$ can be found in~\cite[Section~3]{Shevrin-Vernikov-Volkov-09} or~\cite[Section~3]{Volkov-02}.
+Further details concerning the covering property in $\mathbb{SEM}$ can be found in Shevrin \textit{et~al.}\@ \cite[Section~3]{Shevrin-Vernikov-Volkov-09} or Volkov \cite[Section~3]{Volkov-02}.

-The analog of the aforementioned result of~\cite{Trakhtman-74} for the lattice $\mathbb{MON}$ does not hold.
+The analog of the aforementioned result of Trakhtman~\cite{Trakhtman-74} for the lattice $\mathbb{MON}$ does not hold.
 To give some corresponding examples, we need some notation.
 Let

 and for each $k\in\mathbb N$, let $\mathbf N_k=\var\{\mathbf p_k\approx\mathbf q_k\}$, where